This post is updated regularly to reflect the latest news and science around coronavirus, also known as COVID-19.

 In contrast, a 2013 study led by Australian researcher Raina MacIntyre and conducted on Chinese hospital staffers in Beijing, China, from 2009-2010 suggested the exact opposite conclusion.
 Specifically, the results of the study argued that the staffers who wore N95 respirators "all the time" experienced much lower rates of respiratory illnesses than those who wore surgical masks, or who only wore N95 respirators in specific instances at work.

 Of course, the efficacy of any mask will depend on whether or not you wear it correctly.
-"For [an N95 respirator] to be worn properly, it must fit over the nose and mouth, coming in contact with smooth skin," explains Dr. Mariea Snell, M.D., an assistant director of the Online Doctor of Nursing Practice program at Maryville University.
+"For [an N95 respirator] to be worn properly, it must fit over the nose and mouth, coming in contact with smooth skin," Dr. Mariea Snell, M.D., an assistant director of the Online Doctor of Nursing Practice program at Maryville University, tells Bustle.
 "Facial hair would impact its ability to make the seal it needs to be effective."
 Like Kelly, she doesn't recommend wearing one as a preventative measure unless you know you'll be in contact with someone who's infected.

 If you want to stay up to date on the latest news about coronavirus, Snell suggests taking advantage of your social media apps.
 "Social media is a great way to get up to date information," she says.
 "Following the CDC and World Health Organization (WHO) on Twitter and Instagram will provide you access to the latest information as things develop."
 In the meantime, you probably shouldn't worry about rushing to the store for a mask.